How to Remove Fog and Fading from Headlights

 5. Seal the Deal

-Once your headlights are looking clear, apply a UV sealant.
-This step is super important—it protects your headlights from getting foggy again.
+Once your headlights are looking clear, apply a sealant.
+This step is super important.
+This protects your headlights from getting foggy again.
 Just spray it on and let it dry, and you’re good to go.

 Tips to Keep Your Headlights Looking Good